smile!

 The national minimum wage is an important cornerstone of Government strategy aimed at providing employees with decent minimum standards and fairness in the workplace.
 It applies to nearly all workers and sets hourly rates below which pay must not be allowed to fall.
 It helps business by ensuring companies will be able to compete on the basis of quality of the goods and services they provide and not on low prices based predominantly on low rates of pay.
 The rates set are based on the recommendations of the independent Low Pay Commission.

-Main (adult) rate for workers aged 22 and over: £5.52 per hour from 1 October 2007.
-This increases to £5.73 in October 2008.
+Main (adult) rate for workers aged 21 and over: £6.50 per hour from 1 October 2014.
+It was £6.31 previously.

-Development rate for workers aged 18-21 inclusive: £4.60 per hour from 1 October 2007.
-This increases to £4.77 in October 2008.
+Development rate for workers aged 18-20 inclusive: £5.13 per hour from 1 October 2014.
+It was £5.03 from 1st October 2013 to October 2014.

-NB: The development rate can also apply to workers aged 22 and above during their first 6 months in a new job with a new employer and who are receiving accredited training.
+NB: The development rate can also apply to workers aged 21 and above during their first 6 months in a new job with a new employer and who are receiving accredited training.

-A new rate for 16 and 17 year olds: £3.40 per hour from 1 October 2007.
-This increases to £3.50 in October 2008.
+16 and 17 year olds: £3.79 per hour from 1 October 2014, increasing from £3.72.

 NB: 16 and 17 year old apprentices will be exempt from the new young workers rate.